Money claims / monetary claims

 Please obtain the relevant form(s) via the SAET Forms page.

-Is there a cost?
+Is there a filing fee?

-Monetary Claims – cost liability of parties
+Monetary Claims – legal costs

 Section 36 of the State Act limits the circumstances in which a party to a monetary claim may be liable for the legal costs of the other party – generally there will only be an exposure to such costs if a party brings an unsuccessful appeal against an initial decision on a claim.

-Parties should note however that if a monetary claim is brought under s 10 of the State Act, with or without additional claims such as for damages, an injunction or specific performance, costs of any proceedings will be awarded on the same basis as costs would be awarded in a corresponding civil action brought in the District Court or the Magistrates Court (as the case may be) – s 10(6) of the State Act.
+Parties should note however that if a monetary claim is brought under section 10(1)(b) of the State Act, legal costs of any proceedings will be awarded on the same basis as costs would be awarded in a corresponding civil action brought in the District Court or the Magistrates Court.

 Where can I find more information?

 You may wish to contact a union, employee association or a lawyer.
+More information about where you can get legal and other advice can be found here.